sparvu/data-recorders/docs/design.md

 **Based on a high-level programming language**

 Recorders are light software probes, which can extract data from different sources, being able to run interactively or continuous mode.
-Developed using a dynamic programming language, are very conservative in system resources usage.
+Developed using a dynamic programming language, are very simple to change or build.

 **Conservative in system resources**